ignorantic/kurdel/ARCHITECTURE.md

 ## 🧰 Extensibility

 - All runtime contracts (router, controller resolver, etc.) can be overridden via IoC
-- Modules can register additional providers or override existing ones
+- Modules can register custom providers or override core implementations
+- Template engines implement the `TemplateEngine` interface and can be plugged in dynamically
 - `pirx` CLI supports plugin commands
 - Planned adapters: **Edge**, **Bun**, **Deno**, **Cloudflare Workers**